The qDecoder Project

 size_t qHasharrSize (int max)

-bool qHasharrInit (Q_HASHARR *tbl, size_t memsize)
+int qHasharrInit (Q_HASHARR *tbl, size_t memsize)

 bool qHasharrClear (Q_HASHARR *tbl)

-char * qHasharrGetStr (Q_HASHARR *tbl, char *key)
+char * qHasharrGetStr (Q_HASHARR *tbl, const char *key)

-int qHasharrGetInt (Q_HASHARR *tbl, char *key)
+int qHasharrGetInt (Q_HASHARR *tbl, const char *key)

-char * qHasharrGetFirstKey (Q_HASHARR *tbl, int *idx)
+const char * qHasharrGetFirstKey (Q_HASHARR *tbl, int *idx)

-char * qHasharrGetNextKey (Q_HASHARR *tbl, int *idx)
+const char * qHasharrGetNextKey (Q_HASHARR *tbl, int *idx)

-bool qHasharrRemove (Q_HASHARR *tbl, char *key)
+bool qHasharrRemove (Q_HASHARR *tbl, const char *key)

 bool qHasharrPrint (Q_HASHARR *tbl, FILE *out)